 Q3.
 Do you provide equipment for vendors (tables, chairs, linens, extension cords, etc.)?

 The White House does not provide any tables, chairs, linens, tape, extension cords, surge protectors, speakers, microphones, stands, tools or equipment of any kind for any third-party vendors.
 Third-party vendors are expected to be professional and carry all the equipment necessary to execute their service.

 You may schedule this appointment at any time.
 You are allotted one rehearsal date in which you may come in and rehearse any of your wedding procedures.
 Rehearsal dates are reserved on a first come, first serve basis and are held only during the week, Monday-Thursday.
 You are given a total of 2 hours max rehearsal time.
-Other rehearsals may take place either before or after your rehearsal timeslot.
+Multiple rehearsals and/or venue tours may take place during the same date / timeslot; in which case, a White House consultant will be on sight to ensure that they do not interfere with one another.
 The White House reserves the right to reschedule your rehearsal date in the event that an event becomes booked for that same day.
 In such cases, the White House will provide you with an alternative date.

 Q1.
 What exactly is a wedding rehearsal?
 Do I really need one?

 Wedding rehearsals are a run-through or practice of your ceremony procedures—i.e. organizing the wedding party’s order of procession, walking down the aisle, exchanging of vows, etc. Wedding rehearsals at the facility are therefore not necessary if you are planning on having your ceremony off-site (at a church, for example).